quicwg/base-drafts/draft-ietf-quic-transport.md

 Streams in QUIC provide a lightweight, ordered byte-stream abstraction to an application.
 Streams can be unidirectional or bidirecational.
-An alternative view of QUIC unidirectional streams is a "message" abstraction of unlimited length.
+An alternative view of QUIC unidirectional streams is a "message" abstraction of practically unlimited length.

 Streams can be created by sending data.
 Other processes associated with stream management - ending, cancelling, and managing flow control - are all designed to